Saibot393/Rideable/README.md

 - Own message popups only: to only show message popups from tokens you control
 #### Tokens (separate tab):
 - Token is Rideable: to override world default for this token
+- Tile name [*Tiles only*]: to set the name rideable will use for this tile
 - Maximum riders: to override world default for this token
 - Rider positioning: to set in which pattern rider tokens should be placed (Row or Circle)
 - Token form: to set the form used to define this tokens border (Circle/Ellipse or Rectangle)